Nuclear fusion

 1. Deuterium

-Deuterium is a stable isotope of hydrogen formed by a proton and a neutron.
+DeuteriumDeuterium is a stable isotope of hydrogen composed of one proton and one neutron.
 Its abundance in water is one atom for every 6,500 hydrogen atoms.
-This means that in seawater there is a concentration of 34 grams of deuterium per cubic meter of water.
+This means that seawater has a concentration of 34 grams of deuterium per cubic meter of water.

-The energy content of deuterium is so high that the energy that can be obtained from the deuterium of one liter of seawater is equivalent to the energy that can be obtained from 250 liters of oil.
+The energy content of deuterium is so high that the energy that can be obtained from the deuterium in one liter of seawater is equivalent to the energy that can be obtained from 250 liters of oil.

 2. Tritium